 During recovery from food poisoning, bland, easy-to-digest foods such as those in the BRAT diet (Bananas, Rice, Applesauce, Toast) and other mild foods like broths, cooked vegetables, and lean proteins are recommended.
 It’s essential to listen to your body and reintroduce foods slowly.

-Remember, if symptoms are severe or persist for more than a few days, it’s important to seek medical attention.
+Remember, if symptoms are severe or persist for more than a few days, it’s essential to seek medical attention.
 Through good food safety practices, prevention remains the best approach to avoiding food poisoning from salads or other food sources.